 For a gardener, one of the first projects to come to mind are upcycled garden containers.

 - One of the cutest is made using an old bird cage with a spill of charming succulents in the bottom.
+In fact, succulents are ideal for interesting containers.

 - Paint old tires vivid hues, stack them and fill with dirt.
 This vertical planting area can be used for a cascade of flowers or veggies.